littell/gramble-docs/tutorial/testing.md

 ## Testing your program

 It's important to periodically make sure your program is doing what it's supposed to.
 But as the program grows, the generation/sampling buttons won't be enough.
-You might be interested in one particular form, but your program generates a million forms, you don't want to keep hitting the sample button until you find it, or generate a million forms and search it.
+You might be interested in one particular form, but your program generates a million forms, you don't want to keep hitting the sample button until you find it, or generate a million forms and search for it.
 Or, you might be so interested in one form, you miss that you introduced an error that made a thousand other forms wrong!

 So we need a way of testing the units of our program ("unit testing") to make sure they have the outputs we expect.